artis-tool/artis-js-documentation/docs/index.md

 ## API Introduction

-`Artis.js` offers very minimum learning curve to use the library, set the `design()` to **true** to enable CSS styling without writing CSS and no CSS payload.
+`Artis.js` offers a very minimum learning curve to use the library, set the `design()` to **true** to enable CSS styling without writing CSS and no CSS payload.
 Up to 80+ different type of useful utilities and each utility has countless modifier that allows you to fine-tune the utility more precisely.

 The Artis Syntax is look like below,